Shashank-M-N/Text-Summarizer/README.md

    ```bash
    pip install --use-pep517 -r requirements.txt
    ```
+   > **Note**:
+   > - If you encounter an error related to `-e .` in `requirements.txt`, remove `-e .` from the file and re-run the above command.
-   > **Note**: Using the `--use-pep517` flag ensures compatibility and avoids potential warnings during dependency installation.
+   > - Using the `--use-pep517` flag ensures compatibility and avoids potential warnings during dependency installation.

 ## Usage Instructions